ABRG-Models/morphologica/README.md

 ![A banner image of a hexgrid surface plot](https://github.com/ABRG-Models/morphologica/blob/main/examples/screenshots/banner.png?raw=true)

 Library code used in models developed by Stuart P. Wilson, Seb James and co-workers in the Wilson Lab.

-Want to see the code?
-It's all in the [morph/](https://github.com/ABRG-Models/morphologica/tree/main/morph) directory.
+You'll find all in the code in the [**morph**](https://github.com/ABRG-Models/morphologica/tree/main/morph) directory.
+For example code, see [this page](https://github.com/ABRG-Models/morphologica/tree/main/examples).

 morphologica has some demo/tutorial content on YouTube: https://www.youtube.com/playlist?list=PLwiQ_IuTOr_Us9_tBde96VLYQlRWOYeAP